Don’t neglect kerb appeal – selling a property in spring

 Why?
 Well, it’s all down to the importance of kerb appeal.
 A home’s appearance isn’t just about getting viewers through the door or putting people off from even making that vital initial enquiry.
 A tired facade can be a deal breaker in some cases.

-If a property is unloved on the outside, so the thought process goes, then what else has been neglected?
+If a property is unloved on the outside, then what else has been neglected?
 What other costly baggage might this home come with?

 Buyers need to be given reasons to fall in love.
 Creating problems from the outset (and nothing screams ‘problems’ more than peeling fascias and overgrown paths) is putting up a barrier that may be too difficult to overcome.